"I'm married with 3 kids but they're all not my husband": GH lady seeks advice

-Ghanaian Lady Confesses All Her 3 Children Are Not For Her Husband But Her Dad
+Ghanaian Lady Confesses That The Biological Father Of All Her Three Children Is Her Dad, Not Her Husband

 - A 35-year-old Ghanaian lady has revealed that she is feeling bad about the deeds that led to her three children

-- According to her, the man she is married to thinks all the kids are his, but they're actually for her father
+- According to her, the man she is married to thinks he is the father of all their kids, but they're actually for her father

-- She indicated that for two decades, she had a romantic relationship with her father, which is why it led to all her children
+- She indicated that for two decades, she had a romantic relationship with her father, which led to them having the three children

 A lady in Ghana has recounted her complicated love story in an anonymous letter to the famous Citi FM/Citi TV relationship show Sister Sister.